AlexanderPacheco/BD2_Practica1_201503746/Practica 3/README.md

 SELECT @@version AS Version;
 SELECT @@SERVERNAME AS Server_Name;

--- in Subscriber, we need to create the database, like a mirror (to set in context)
+-- NOTE! in Subscriber, we need to create the database, like a mirror (to set in context)

 -- create a test database
 CREATE DATABASE Sales;